 Take 20- to 30-minute rest breaks after meals and throughout the day.

 If an activity takes a lot of energy, break it into smaller parts.
 For instance, fold the laundry first.
 Then take a break before putting it away.

 Try not to exert yourself in extreme cold or heat.

 Sit to dress and undress, shave, brush your teeth, and comb your hair.
 Use a long-handled reacher to pull on socks and shoes, and long-handled items like shoe horns.

 Sit on a bench to shower.
 Use warm water, not hot.
-(Steam can make breathing harder.)
+(Steam can make it harder to breathe.)
 Dry off by wrapping yourself in a terrycloth robe.

 Use energy-saving appliances, such as an electric can opener, a power toothbrush, and a dishwasher.

 Use a cart with wheels to move groceries, laundry, dishes, and other items around the house.
 Some carts have seats so you can rest when you need to.